elbasir/DeepCrystal/README.md

 # Prerequisite

-Things you must have before you start working with the project:
+Things you must have installed before you start working with the project:

-## *- Keras
+ 1- Python 3.5 or python 3.6
+ 2- Keras 1.2.0 or latest
+ 3- Tensorflow 0.12.0 or latest